-Students and families can find out more on our Statewide Testing page (education.state.mn.us > Students and Families > Statewide Testing).
+Students and families can find out more on our Statewide Testing page (education.mn.gov > Students and Families > Programs and Initiatives > Statewide Testing).

-Minnesota Statutes, section 120B.31, subdivision 4a, requires the commissioner to create and publish a form for parents and guardians to complete if they refuse to have their student participate in state-required standardized assessments.
+Minnesota Statutes, section 1208.31, subdivision 4a, requires the commissioner to create and publish a form for parents and guardians to complete if they refuse to have their student participate in state-required standardized assessments.
 Your student's district may require additional information.
-School districts must post this form on the district website and include it in district student handbooks.
+School districts must post this three-page form on the district website and include it in district student handbooks.